Battle of Caulk's Field

 The Battle of Caulk's Field was fought during the War of 1812 in Kent County, Maryland, United States, between a small force commanded by Captain Sir Peter Parker of the Royal Navy and American militia forces commanded by Lieutenant Colonel Philip Reed.
 Parker, who was operating in the Chesapeake Bay region as part of the British campaign against Baltimore, Maryland, landed on the eastern shore of the Chesapeake Bay to move against Reed's militia encampment.
-The British attacking force encountered American skirmishers, who conducting a fighting retreat, drawing the British towards the main American line.
+The British attacking force encountered American skirmishers, who conducted a fighting retreat, drawing the British towards the main American line.
 Parker was mortally wounded during the fight, and the British force withdrew after Parker fell.
-Later British setbacks at the Battle of North Point and the Battle of Fort McHenry led the British to abandon their campaign against Baltimore.
+The British abandoned their campaign against Baltimore after the death of Major General Robert Ross at the Battle of North Point and the failure of the naval bombardment of Fort McHenry.
 In 2012, the battlefield was the site of an archaeological survey.